 You've decided you'd like to wear Button-On Suspenders - either for everyday casual or business wear or for a special occasion.
 Now all you need to do is make sure your pants have buttons on them for the suspenders to attach to.
-If this seems a bit daunting, read on and we'll tell you exactly what you need to know to sewing suspender buttons on correctly!
+You can do a quick check of all of the pants you intend to wear with your button-on suspenders.
+Generally, having one or more pairs of trousers with suspender buttons included saves you the trouble of adding buttons.
+However, it's likely you have pants without buttons, and this means you must add them before enjoying your suspenders.
+If this seems a bit daunting, read on and we'll tell you exactly what you need to know about how to sew buttons on pants for suspenders correctly!

 First things first - make sure the pants you intend to wear the suspenders with don't already have buttons sewn in them!
 Assuming they do not, decide which method of getting suspender buttons on your pants you prefer:

 Obviously, taking your trousers to a tailor is the easiest way to go.
 Any tailor will know the correct placement and techniques for adding suspender buttons to your pants.
-You can expect to pay about $10-15 for this service.
+You can expect to pay about $10 to $15 for this service.
 If you are buying your trousers un-hemmed from a store with an in-house tailor, then you can simply have them add the buttons when they are hemming your pants.
-However, if you are more of a "do-it-yourself" type of person, or if the idea of paying someone $10-15 to simply sew six buttons onto a pair of pants seems ridiculous - then sewing on buttons yourself will be the way to go.
+However, if you are more of a "do-it-yourself" type of person, or if the idea of paying someone $10 to $15 to simply sew six buttons onto a pair of pants seems ridiculous - then sewing on buttons yourself will be the way to go.
+Take a look at what you need to do suspenders button placement successfully.

 If you are planning to use the needle and thread approach, you will need the following supplies: